cncf-infra/prow-config/README.md

 Performs the following functionality:
 - Run against each PR submitted to k8s-conformance
 - Check PR Title for vX.X as the version
-- Add label release-X.Y OR needs-release + docs
+- Add label "release-X.Y.X" OR needs-release + docs
 - Check Folder name /vX.X/ matches version
 - Check that PRODUCT.yaml has required fields
 - Check that e2e.log kube-apiserver version matches
-- If the folder, product.yaml and e2e log pass we add a release-documents-checked label
+- If the folder, product.yaml and e2e log pass we add a "release-documents-checked" label
-- If any checks fail a not-verifiable label with clarifying comment gets added
+- If any checks fail a "not-verifiable" label with clarifying comment gets added

 #### verify-conformance-tests
 - Run against each PR submitted to k8s-conformance
 - Check that Test results in junit_01.xml include all required tests for the specified release of Kubernetes
 - Check e2e.log to confirm that there are no failed tests
-- If all tests from conformance.yaml is present in junit add tests-verified-v1.xx label
+- If all tests from conformance.yaml is present in junit add "tests-verified-v1.xx" label
-- If any tests are missing add a required-tests-missing label
+- If any tests are missing add a "required-tests-missing" label
-- If there are no failed tests in e2e add a no-failed-tests-v1.x.x label
+- If there are no failed tests in e2e add a "no-failed-tests-v1.x.x" label
-- If there is a failed test add the evidence-missing label
+- If there is a failed test add the "evidence-missing" label